TrystonMinsquero/Portfolio-Website/Portfolio/Games/Astrolothree/body.md

 # Astrolothree

+### Role

+Programmer, Game Designer, and Project Lead

 ### Team

 Dylan T Moss, Jonica Brooks, Silvano Gallegos

-### Role

-Programmer, Game Designer, and Project Lead

 ## Background

-I made Astrothree for a week long [game jam hosted by SGDA](https://itch.io/jam/sgda-spring-jam) during the spring semester of 2021 with the theme: "Rule of Three".
+We made Astrothree for a week long [game jam hosted by SGDA](https://itch.io/jam/sgda-spring-jam) during the spring semester of 2021 with the theme: "Rule of Three".
 The team consisted of my roommate and two people that I had never met, and it was all done virtually.
 I was the only one with prior game development experience and ended up leading the team.
 Additionally, this was my first time working with an artist and another programmer.

 ## Summary